65+ Employee Pulse Survey Questions by Category (2026)

 - A form of continuous monitoring without action.
 Pulses that collect data but produce no visible change kill their own response rates.

 For the broader engagement framework, see our employee engagement survey questions guide.
-For the general pulse survey framework (beyond employee contexts), see our pulse survey questions guide.
+For the full set of annual survey questions, see our employee survey questions guide.

 Pulse vs annual engagement survey